Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 Over time, this leads to increased stress, burnout, and reduced productivity within teams.

-How to Identify a Slopey-Shouldered Coworker
+Signs of a Slopey-Shouldered Coworker

 Common Excuses Used by Slopey-Shouldered Individuals